 Other artists continued to use this design in later years, expanding its capabilities to include a holographic camouflage allowing it to appear as a nondescript sedan for undercover work, voice command recognition, self-contained firefighting equipment, an emergency medical suite, and a built-in motorcycle similar to the Batpod, but without requiring the destruction of the Batmobile to access it.

-It would ultimately be destroyed, though, after GCPD Commissioner Jason Bard had Lucius Fox commandeer the car in an attempt to force Batman to surrender.
+It was destroyed in the events of Batman Eternal, after GCPD Commissioner Jason Bard had Lucius Fox commandeer the car in an attempt to force Batman to surrender.
 Bard took remote control of the Batmobile and sent it crashing through multiple high-rise buildings, ultimately plunging from the last one to the ground several stories below.
 A special protocol installed by Alfred allowed Batman to escape the doomed car just before it hit the ground, though he claimed there were six other ways out of the car.